 Children’s Treatment Network (CTN) is the lead for the Autism Spectrum Disorder (ASD) Diagnostic Hub in Central region.
-Additional funding provided by the Ministry of Children, Community and Social Services (MCCSS) will help more children/youth receive the diagnostic assessments they need.
+Additional funding provided by the Ministry of Children, Community and Social Services (MCCSS) will help more kids and youth receive the diagnostic assessments they need.

-To learn more about CTN's Developmental Assessment Consultation Service (DACS), click here.
+To learn more about CTN's Diagnostic Autism Clinical Services, click here.

 Central Region includes: